Uranium mining in the Bancroft area: Faraday Mine/Madawaska Mine

-Mining operations as Madawaska Mine (1975 to 1982)

-After $7 million of investment to rehabilitate the mine, it reopened as the Madawaska Mine in 1975 and production continued to 1982.
+After $7 million of investment to rehabilitate the mine, it reopened as the Madawaska Mine in 1976 and production continued to 1982.
 The shaft into the uranium-bearing pegmatite reached a depth of 473 m.
 During this period, the mine was producing 1500 ST of ore per day.

-Decommissioning of Madawaska Mine (1982 to present)

 In 2015, inspections found improper surface protection of the tailings and the site has been undergoing rehabilitation.

-Faraday and Madawaska Mine geology

 At the Faraday and Madawaska mines, lens-shaped bodies of ore occur in granitic pegmatite dykes within an area of steeply-dipping amphibolite and metagabbro at the southern edge of the Faraday granite.
 Uraninite and uranothorite are the principal ore minerals at Faraday and Madawaska.
 Other radioactive minerals found at this locality include allanite, cyrtolite (a uranium-thorium rich variety of zircon), uranophane-α and uranophane-β.
 The uranium-to-thorium ratio is about 2-to-1.
 Uranium ore concentrations range from 0.07 to 0.4 per cent U3O8 (uranium-oxide.)

 Dyno Mine

-Dyno mining operations

 Prospector Paul Mullette discovered radioactive occurrences in November 1953 that were sold to Dyno Mines Limited (later Canadian Dyno Mines Limited).
 The company undertook diamond drilling that same month simultaneous to geological mapping.
 This identified three zones, resulting in drilling, which discovered two additional zones.
 Surface diamond drilling of 124 holes at 200 ft intervals occurred through 1954 and 1955.
 A 1000 ft shaft, in the "B" zone, was sunk creating five levels.
 A price to sell uranium was agreed, and an ore treatment plant with 1100 ST capacity was started in 1956.
 Production started in May 1958.

-Dyno mine geology

 At Dyno mine, at the eastern edge of the Cheddar granite, five zones of ore occur as uranothorite and uraninite in a set of steeply-dipping lens-shaped dykes of pegmatitic granite 3 to 60 ft wide, which intrude into gneisses.
 Ore occurs across the full width of narrower dykes (up to about 12 ft wide); in wider dykes, ore is usually restricted to only parts of the dyke.
 The ores are closely associated with a set of north–south trending fractures.
 Ore concentrations vary from 0.05 to more than 1.00 per cent U3O8, averaging 0.093 per cent.
 The ore often contains magnetite, particularly where the ore is of higher grade.
 Cyrtolite and allanite also occur.